gadomski/gadomski.github.io/content/posts/2024-09-26-dumb-economics-for-remote-sensing.md

-title = "Let's apply dumb economics to the use of remote sensing data" slug = "dumb-economics-remote-sensing" date = 2024-09-26
+title = "Let's apply dumb economics to the use of remote sensing data" slug = "dumb-economics-remote-sensing" date = 2024-09-26 description = "The US government should build searchable indices (e.g. STAC) for their geospatial data, and it should devote resources (aka money) to helping open commercial satellite companies' archives."

 [taxonomies]
 tags = ["remote-sensing", "stac", "economics"]